nikhgupta/middleman-apps/README.md

 end
 ```

-Now, visit: `/base64-api/encode/somestring` on your middleman site, and
+Run/Build your Middleman site now, and visit:
-voila!
+`/base64-api/encode/somestring`.
+Voila!
 It just works!

-Not just this, a `config.ru` is generated for you, so that you can keep
+A `config.ru` is, also, generated for you, so that you can keep
 using these dynamic pages/endpoints using `rackup`.
-Try running `rackup`,
+Try running
-and visiting the above endpoint on that server instance.
+`rackup`, and visiting the above endpoint on that server instance.

 ## Installation